naiborhujosua/naiborhujosua/README.md

 <br/>
 <br/>

-- 🌱 I create contents on machine learning and deep learning.
+- 🌱 I create contents about machine learning and deep learning.
 Find some of my work [here](https://naiborhujosua.medium.com/).
 - 🌻 I am a Kaggler.
 Here's my [Kaggle profile](https://www.kaggle.com/naiborhujosua).
 -  :sun_with_face: Interested in Computer Vision, Unsupervised and Supervised Learning Project.
 - 👯 I would love to collaborate on any computer vision, unsupervised and supervised learning project.